isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ---
 title: Application Setup
-description: Learn how to set up the Application area of Adobe Dynamic Media Classic.
+description: Learn how to set up and configure the Application area of Adobe Dynamic Media Classic.
+The Application area lets you enter general settings, create image, viewer, and video encoding presets, define default viewers and metadata, publishing settings, and video SEO settings.
+You can also use the area to set up batch set presets to automate the generation of 2D spin sets.
 contentOwner: admin
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Dynamic-Media-Classic